-College is full of excitement, opportunities and also challenges.
-HFS and UW have a number of services that support students’ emotional and mental health, so you can make the most of your time here.
+College is full of excitement, opportunities and challenges.
+HFS and the UW have a number of services that support students’ emotional and mental health, so you can make the most of your time here.

 Residential Life resources